 Meant to rid the coffee of any acidity and bitterness, this is a method originating in Scandinavia, mostly Sweden and Norway.
 Although, it is thought to now be more common in the USA, used at Midwestern church gatherings.
 It even has the nickname “Church Basement Coffee”, because it is traditionally served in religious Sunday gatherings.

 Mix the uncooked egg with 200 ml of water and the coffee grounds in a bowl, until smooth.
 Add to a pot of boiling water, simmer for 3-5 minutes, add 100 ml of cold water and let it sit for 2 minutes.
 Skim off any floating coffee and pass through a fine sieve to serve.

 The egg is meant to bind the coffee and keep it at the bottom of the water, making a smoother liquid.
-It is slightly different to the Vietnamese Cà Phê Trứng, where just the yolk is added to the water before pouring over the coffee.
+It is slightly different from the Vietnamese Cà Phê Trứng, where just the yolk is added to the water before pouring over the coffee.

 Some methods involve adding the broken up shell to the coffee, but we feel this is a bit much.
-Nobody likes a stray bit of crunchy egg shell.
+Nobody likes a stray bit of crunchy eggshell.

-A.k.a ‘Bulletproof Coffee’, it is paleo friendly, loved by fitness fanatics, and said to increase your energy and keep you fuller for longer.
+A.k.a ‘Bulletproof Coffee’, it is paleo-friendly, loved by fitness fanatics, and said to increase your energy and keep you fuller for longer.